 Along with our normal club meetings, we also provide great opportunities for individuals who are interested in learning about and participating in cyber related competitions.
-This upcoming school year, we want to take this a step further with some new initiatives that are currently in the works.
-These include, but are not limited to:
+Here’s what we’re doing this semester:

 Hosting a CTF (Capture the Flag) event at UMBC.
 It’ll be accessible to beginners, but entertaining for all.
 We did this last year, and we’re all looking forward to it.
-More details to come.
+See details at the top of the page.

 However, if these are all going to come to fruition, we need your help to make it happen!
 We have a myriad of tasks and projects that will need to be done over the next year, so stay tuned…